DGCA wants all 737 Max pilots to be given simulator training to ensure passenger safety

 Boeing is addressing the concerns expressed by European Union.

-The aircraft manufacturer is currently addressing similar concerns expressed by the US aviation regulator. (agencies)
+The aircraft manufacturer is currently addressing similar concerns expressed by the US aviation regulator.
+(PTI)

 Editorial